 10 Tips: Finding the right Michigan birth injury attorney for your hypoxic-ischemic encephalopathy case

 1. Make sure your prospective Michigan attorney and law firm specifically handle HIE and birth injury cases

-Because birth injury and HIE cases are so specific and complex, it’s critical that you find both an attorney and a law firm that specifically work on cases related to pregnancy, newborns and birth injury.
-Finding a lawyer with a specific focus on HIE and birth injury will ensure that he or she has the extensive legal and medical knowledge and focus necessary to fully understand and win your case.
+Because birth injury and HIE cases are so specific and complex, it’s critical that you find both an attorney and a law firm that specifically work on cases related to pregnancy, newborns, and birth injury.
+Finding a lawyer with a specific focus on HIE and birth injury will ensure that he or she has the extensive legal and medical knowledge necessary to fully understand and win your case.

 Your prospective attorney should have information about his or her background and professional experience on the firm’s website.
-Before hiring a Michigan HIE attorney, make sure you review his or her qualifications, degrees, past cases, verdicts and settlements, publications, lectures, accomplishments, awards and years of practice.
+Before hiring a Michigan HIE attorney, make sure you review his or her qualifications, degrees, past cases, verdicts and settlements, publications, lectures, accomplishments, awards, and years of practice.
 Below are some specific questions you may want to ask:

 - How long has your attorney been practicing?